JoinColony/learn-web3/README.md

 🦄 🍴🥄**ETH Denver break** 🥄🍴 🦄 (are you at ETHDenver?
 [Let’s hang](https://cal.com/chris-colony/ethdenver)!)

-Lesson 4 (March 9, tbd): What is Colony?
+Lesson 4 (March 9, 5pm PST, 02:00 CET): What is Colony?
 Taking a look at the dApp and Colony SDK

 Lesson 5 (March 14, tbd): Creating the basics.
 Next.js infrastructure and foundation of the project